Transforming graph states via Bell state measurements

-Finally, assume the only stabilizer $\Tilde{S}_{AB}$ with support on just $A, B$ is not $\pm X_AX_B$.
+Finally, assume that the only stabilizer $\Tilde{S}_{AB}$ with support on only $A, B$ is not $\pm X_AX_B$.
 In this case, fusion success and failure can differ.
 An example is the case $C^l_{AB}=H_A$ in Eq.~\eqref{eq_example_xx_stab} giving the following state with stabilizer $+Z_AX_B$ (assuming unconnected fusion qubits, resp. $\ket{\Phi^{+}}$):

 In this case, fusion success has the effect of $Z$-basis measurements (node removal) on the associated graph state (state without the gate $C^l_{AB}=H_A$ gate).
 Fusion failure has the effect of measuring $X_A$ and $Z_B$ on the associated graph state.
-Since $X$- and $Z$-basis measurements correspond to different graph transformations (see Ref.~\cite{Hein2006}, Appendix ~\ref{sec:single_measure}), the graph states are generally different for success and failure even if there is a stabilizer $\Tilde{S}_{AB}$ with support on just $A, B$.
+Since the $X$- and $Z$-basis measurements correspond to different graph transformations (see Ref.~\cite{Hein2006}, Appendix ~\ref{sec:single_measure}), the graph states are generally different for success and failure even if there is a stabilizer $\Tilde{S}_{AB}$ with support on just $A, B$.